2,500 (500 seated)

 From the West

 Coming west along the A75 from Dumfries, turn right onto the B721 (signposted Annan), and follow into the High Street.
 At the traffic lights, turn left onto the B722, signposted Eaglesfield, then as above.

-There is not a lot of car parking available at the ground; however, the campsite next door appears to be geared up to help out; offering parking for a fee of £1.
+There is not a lot of car parking available at the ground; so it is a case of finding some street parking.

 Thanks to Kevin Hunter for providing the directions.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets:

 Under 12’s when accompanied by an adult: Free.